CrayLabs/SmartSim-Scaling/driverdataaggregation/DataAgg-README.md

 The input parameters to the test are used to generate permutations of tests with varying configurations.

-## Why only Standard Deployement for Data Aggregation?
+## Why Standard Deployement for Data Aggregation vs Colocated?

 SmartSim-Scaling supports standard deployment for all three data aggregation tests.
-Standard deployement means that the Orchestrator database and the application will be launched on different nodes.
-Data aggregation requires each thread be assigned to a single database shard.
-Furthermore, multiple nodes are needed so that a single shard of the database may run on a single node.
+For standard deployement, the Orchestrator database and the application will be launched on different client nodes.
+To perform data aggregation, each thread has to be assigned to a single shard of a database hosted on a client node.
+Hence, multiple client nodes are needed for sharded database support.

-Since co-located deployment allots a singlular database, there is no performance benefit with co-located deployement since it would aggregate the data in serial.
+Co-located deployment supports a database on the same client node as the application.
+If we used co-located deployement for data aggregation, there would be no performance benefit since it would aggregate the data in serial.
 For example, if you had a dataset list of length 8 (each dataset stored on a separate shard), then you could pull all 8 of them simultaneously if you had 8 threads for SmartRedis which is hypothetically 8x faster than requesting them one at a time.

-## Data Aggregation Standard - C++ client
+## Data Aggregation Standard - C++ Client

 The ``aggregation_scaling`` test uses a c++ client and a SmartRedis Orchestrator.
-If your application is written c++, you may want to run data aggregation with a c++ client.
+If your application is written C++, you may want to run data aggregation with a C++ client.

 Note that data aggregation requires multiple threads.